Vialon17/LearningNote/Algorithm/Algorithm.md

 Here  it's the steps:
 * Sort the list `properly`;<br>

-    >What means property?
+    > Appropriate, what this means?
 Well, that's a good question, we could do the limit for sorting so that we get n lists for which list whose length is n or the list itself.
     >The purpose of the previous sort is to reduce the unnecessary steps in the following sort, so it's a good thought dividing the list into several parts and keeping the balance between the sorting steps.

 * Do the previous sort for the several parts of the list(Using Insert Sort);

-    >There have the listA = [26, 87, 19], listB = [16, 53, 24], listC = [44, 95, 31], so we do the following:
+    > There have the listA = [26, 87, 19], listB = [16, 53, 24], listC = [44, 95, 31], so we do the following:
     > ```
     > list = [26, 87, 19, 16, 53, 24, 44, 95, 31];
     > listA = [26, 87, 19], listB = [16, 53, 24], listC = [44, 95, 31];